Requirements for the admission to the study programme are:

 If you have questions about the application and requirements, see also the FAQ.

-The application process starts at April 15th (for the winter semester) and October 15th (for the summer semester) via CAMPUSonline.
+The application process starts at April 15th (for the winter semester) via CAMPUSonline.
 As support we have developed a handbook for the application via CAMPUSonline.

 For the upload, you need the following documents: